fbpx HISTORICAL ARCHIVE | Iconoclasts

 Iconoclasts

-The exhibition ICONOCLASTS - Women rule breakers at the Biennale Danza connects the female pioneers and adventurers who have shared their radical art with us in the lagoon and in doing so pushed against their times, pushed across boundaries, pushed forward their unique perspectives and pushed us towards the possible.
+The exhibition ICONOCLASTS - Women rule breakers at the Biennale Danza connects the female pioneers and adventurers who have shared their radical art with us in the lagoon, and in doing so have challenged the conventions of their times, transcended boundaries, advanced their unique perspectives, and guided us towards what is possible.

 Introduction by Wayne McGregor

 One of the true wonders of La Biennale di Venezia is their incredible Historical Archive – ASAC.
-Not only is it a treasure trove of captured institutional knowledge and essential artifacts for the most historic festivals in the world, but it is replete with memories, meanings and other stories these documents, films and photographs reveal when we encounter them anew, today.
-Correspondences from and with the most important artists of their time are stored with those often overlooked in our time and only when we venture back do we uncover the most potent golden thread which connects, distils and dialogues with our most vital cultural capital.
+Not only is it a treasure trove of preserved institutional knowledge and essential artefacts from the world’s most historic festivals, but it is also replete with memories, meanings and other stories that these documents, films and photographs reveal when we encounter them afresh today.
+Correspondences from and with the most important artists of their time are stored alongside those from individuals often overlooked in our time, and only when we venture back do we uncover the most potent golden thread which connects, distils and fosters dialogue with our most vital cultural capital.

-We have, in dance, been notoriously remiss in capturing our form in the moment – often explained away by a medium that celebrates the ephemeral and the transitory, perhaps at the expense of legacy.
-And yet when we do collect and are able to trace back, when we have the rare opportunity to piece together our danced fragments, placing each in the timeline of experimentation, innovation and evolution we are able to understand, embody and experience the total work afresh.
-In this way, archives are as much a quest forward, resonating today in a finely retuned sense of wonder as when it was made, invigorating and vibrating – alive – in a necessary contemporary context.
+In dance, we have been notoriously remiss in capturing our form in the moment – often excused by a medium that celebrates the ephemeral and the transitory, perhaps at the expense of legacy.
+And yet, when we do collect and are able to trace back, when we have the rare opportunity to piece together our danced fragments by placing each in a timeline of experimentation, innovation and evolution, we are able to understand, embody and experience the complete work afresh.
+In this way, archives are as much a quest forward as they resonate today with a finely retuned sense of wonder as when they were created, invigorating and vibrant – alive – in a necessary contemporary context.

-This fragment of our living archive of dance in Venice, ICONOCLASTS connects the female pioneers and adventurers who have shared their radical art with us in the lagoon and in doing so pushed against their times, pushed across boundaries, pushed forward their unique perspectives and pushed us towards the possible.
-We are standing on the shoulders of giants, some you will be familiar with and others may well be revelatory to you, but each contributes to our palimpsest of global movement geniuses.
+This fragment of our living archive of dance in Venice, ICONOCLASTS, connects the female pioneers and adventurers who have shared their radical art with us in the lagoon, and in doing so have challenged the conventions of their times, transcended boundaries, advanced their unique perspectives and propelled us towards what is possible.
+We stand on the shoulders of giants – some of whom you may be familiar with and others who may well be revelatory – yet each contributes to our palimpsest of global movement geniuses.

 Note by Elisa Guzzo Vaccarino

-Pioneering, adventurous, radical, iconoclastic, determined professionals: women artists conquered and illustrated Venice.
-Since the early twentieth century female choreographers and dancer-authors, challenging themselves relentlessly on a par with men, colleagues, friends and rivals, have thrown themselves into the fray of the art of the body, defying tradition and conventions.
-Creation is an essential priority, without fear of the judgement of audiences and critics, male and female.
-Classical and modern European dance are represented in Venice and at La Biennale first and foremost in the programmes of the International Festival of Contemporary Music, with world-class artists; after World War II, the work of epoch-making choreographers would come from the United States and the entire world to Venice.
+Pioneering, adventurous, radical, iconoclastic, determined professionals – women artists – conquered and illuminated Venice.
+Since the early twentieth century, female choreographers and dancer‐authors, challenging themselves relentlessly on a par with their male colleagues, friends and rivals, have thrown themselves into the fray of the art of the body, defying tradition and conventions.
+Creation remains an essential priority, unafraid of the judgement of audiences and critics, both male and female.
+Classical and modern European dance are represented in Venice and at La Biennale, first and foremost in the programmes of the International Festival of Contemporary Music, featuring world‐class artists; after World War II, the work of epoch‐making choreographers came from the United States and around the world to Venice.
 The new Germany arrived with a portfolio of Stücke by Pina Bausch and her Wuppertal Tanztheater in 1985 at the International Theatre Festival.
-After the Dance department was established in 1999 with Carolyn Carlson, an incisive succession of programmes was developed punctuated with works created by women, with two choreographers from the New World, Karole Armitage and Marie Chouinard, directing innovative international festivals, and a lengthy series of Golden and Silver Lions awarded to female artists of esteemed value in a kaleidoscopic variety of styles and poetics.
+After the Dance Department was established in 1999 with Carolyn Carlson, an incisive succession of programmes was developed, punctuated by works created by women, with two choreographers from the New World – Karole Armitage and Marie Chouinard – directing innovative international festivals, and a lengthy series of Golden and Silver Lions awarded to female artists of esteemed value in a kaleidoscopic variety of styles and poetics.

 HISTORICAL ARCHIVE